jgf1123/ahlcg2/spec.md

 Fourth, when players upgrade their deck, usually they replace a 0 XP card with a 1+ XP card.
 We can conjecture at least two scenarios:

 - The player picks a less useful card with the 1+ XP card, which signals a weak card.
-- Due to deck building restrictions, in general players have a limit to how many cards with the same `name` can be included in a deck.
+- Due to deck building restrictions, players have a limit to how many cards with the same `name` can be included in a deck, generally 2.
 So if a decklist starts with 2 copies of card A and then replaces them with 2 copies of upgrade card A1, this is not necessarily a signal that card A is weak.

 Note: cards A and A1 will have distinct `canonical_id`.